Top 7 Treks You Can Enjoy Winter in Nepal

 Unlike Everest Base Camp Trek, this trek is short and easy.
 It doesn't take you to a high altitude.
 It is comfortable and just perfect for the winter trek

-Ghorepani Poon Hill Hot Spring Trek:
+2. Ghorepani Poon Hill Trek with Natural Hot Spring

 Ghorepani Poon Hill is another classic trekking route in Nepal.
 In short.
 Ghorepani is a village and Poonhill is the viewpoint from the village.
 The viewpoint shares one of the best panoramic views of the Annapurna Massif along with the Dhaulagiri Range.